teo-tsirpanis/Farkle/docs/advanced-features.md

 );
 ```

+For F# we use the `nonterminalU` function to define an untyped nonterminal, and after that we set its productions, just like the typed nonterminals.
+We use the familiar production builders syntax to do it but with some changes: we always chain the members of the production with the `.>>` operator since none of its members are significant, and we don't finish the production builder in the end with `=>` or `=%`. `S` is of type `Farkle.Builder.Untyped.Nonterminal`, which implements only the untyped `DesigntimeFarkle` interface.

-Let's take a closer look.
-The `ProductionBuilder`'s constructor accepts a variable amount of objects (or none, but this is essentially the empty one).
+For C# we could use production builders without extending or finishing them like in F#, but there is another shorter way.
+We use the `ProductionBuilder`'s constructor which accepts a variable amount of objects (or none, but this is essentially the empty one).
 You can pass designtime Farkles to be used in the resulting production as they are, or strings or characters to be used as literals.
 To avoid boxing, it's better to not pass characters at all, but not prohibited.
-If you pass any other type, an exception will be thrown. `S` is of type `Farkle.Builder.Untyped.Nonterminal`, which implements only the untyped `DesigntimeFarkle` interface.
+If you pass any other type, an exception will be thrown.

-In F#, instead of the last fourth line, we could have used the much terser `!% S .>> "(" .>> S .>> ")"`, but unfortunately, it wouldn't work due to [a nasty and totally unexplained compiler bug][issue-7917].
-This guide will be updated when the bug gets fixed.
+In earlier versions of Farkle we could not reliably use the production builder syntax due to a compiler limitation.
+If you are getting weird syntax errors about type mismatches, use the `ProductionBuilder`'s constructor instead.

+---

-Let's take a look at a different example. consider this F# designtime Farkle:
+To show how to define non-recursive productions, let's take a look at a different example.
+Consider this F# designtime Farkle:

 ``` fsharp
 let number = Terminals.uint32 "Number"